 Fee for service Directory

-This directory contains Community Participation Support, Caregiver Respite and Person-Directed Planning Support listings for transitional age youth and adults that may be purchased using Ministry of Community and Social Services “Passport” funding or personal funds.
+This directory contains Community Participation Support, Caregiver Respite and Person-Directed Planning Support listings for transitional age youth and adults that may be purchased using Ministry of Children, Community and Social Services “Passport” funding or personal funds.
 Cost varies based on an individual’s support needs and program activities.

 Passport – Family Resource Guide

 Developed by Community Living Parry Sound, with funding from the Ministry of Children, Community and Social Services

 This video provides an overview of the Passport program, the benefits to the recipient, the activities and tools that are available, and how to apply.